Zdzisław Ambroziak

-Zdzisław Stanisław Ambroziak (1 January 1944 – 23 January 2004) was a Polish volleyball player, sports journalist, sports commentator, a member of the Polish national team in 1963–1972, a participant at the Olympic Games (Mexico 1968, Munich 1972), three–time Polish Champion.
+Zdzisław Stanisław Ambroziak (1 January 1944 – 23 January 2004) was a Polish volleyball player, sports journalist, sports commentator, a member of the Poland national team in 1963–1972, and a participant in the Olympic Games (Mexico 1968, Munich 1972).

 Personal life

 Amroziak was born in Warsaw, he graduated from the Józef Piłsudski University of Physical Education in Warsaw.
 He was married to Ewa.
 In 1999, he appeared in the Polish movie, Kiler-ów 2-óch, starring as a sports commentator.
 He died after a long illness in a hospital in Warsaw.